Alpine-DAV/ascent/src/docs/sphinx/AlpineAPI.rst

 Publish
 -------
-This call publishes data to Alpine through `Conduit Blueprint <http://software.llnl.gov/blueprint_mesh.html>`_ mesh descriptions.
+This call publishes data to Ascent through `Conduit Blueprint <http://software.llnl.gov/blueprint_mesh.html>`_ mesh descriptions.
 In the Lulesh prox-app, data is already in a form that is compatible with the blueprint conventions and the code to create the Conduit Node is straight-forward:

 .. code-block:: c++